 Wild Card Saloon

-The Wild Card Saloon & Casino sits next to the Bull Durham, and like its neighbor, is a small, slots-only, family-owned joint that looks like something straight out of the old west.
+The Wild Card Saloon & Casino sits next to the Bull Durham, and like its neighbor, is a small, slots-only, (250 in total), family-owned joint that looks like something straight out of the old west.
 It claims to be the oldest casino in Black Hawk, as does the Red Dolly Casino.

 The casino opens at 8 AM every day, closing at 2 AM on most weekdays, and at 4 AM Thursday – Sunday.

 Formerly known as Bullwhackers, the Z Casino is a three level brick casino that has been remodeled inside to look similar to the casinos you’d find in Las Vegas.